ibnummuhammad/glints-data-engineer-task/README.md

 -------------------------------------------------------

 ### b) Select 'data-pipeline' DAG
-Then, activate the 'data-pipeline' dag by clicking the switch button, the open the dag.
+Then, activate the 'data-pipeline' dag by clicking the switch button.
+After that, open the dag.

 ![](./images/airflow-dag.png "Airflow DAG")